Work starts in Montana on disputed Canada-US oil pipeline - KVIA

 Work starts in Montana on disputed Canada-US oil pipeline

 A spokesman for TC Energy said work began over the weekend at the border crossing in northern Montana, a remote area with sprawling cattle ranches and wheat fields.
-About 100 workers are involved initially, but that number is expected to swell into the thousands in coming months as work proceeds, according to the company.
+About 100 workers will be involved in the pipeline’s early stages, but that number is expected to swell into the thousands in coming months as work proceeds, according to the company.

 The 1,200 mile (1,930 kilometer) pipeline was proposed in 2008 and would carry up to 830,000 barrels (35 million gallons) of crude daily for transfer to refineries and export terminals on the Gulf of Mexico.